artintelclass/Assignments/Speculative-Design-Project.md

 The year is 2040.
 Artificial intelligence and biotechnology have improved at a tremendous rate.
 The company Tangerine has released the iChip, a human embedded processor that can partly control what we see and hear.
 The iChip has the following capabilities:

--It can create an overlay of information on top of what we see -It can record everything we see and hear
+*It can create an overlay of information on top of what we see *It can record everything we see and hear
--It can extract relevant information from the internet
+*It can extract relevant information from the internet

 By using these three capabilities, it is possible for the iChip to offer a new feature, the ‘auto-conversation’.
 This feature uses the information that it recorded, as well as relevant information that it found online, to overlay the user’s vision with suggestions for what to say next during a conversation.
 This has allowed the user to carry out an entire conversation while paying attention to something else, like a video.
 However, as this technology improved and became more widespread, entire conversations were being carried out between iChips, which has lessened actual human interactions.